Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Numerical Experiments

 Constraining the weights $x$ to lie on a compact set has been proposed in the deep learning practice for regularization purposes \citep{goodfellow2016regularization}.
 From the Bayesian sampling perspective, instead of minimizing the empirical risk function, we are interested in sampling from the posterior distribution $\pi(x)\propto e^{-f}$ (see, e.g., \citet{gurbuzbalaban2021decentralized} for a similar approach) subject to constraints.
 We first consider the unconstrained setting where we run SGLD for 400 epochs and draw 20 samples from the posterior.
 We let $x_{\text{optimal}} = $ denote the average of the samples, which is an approximation to the solution of the unconstrained minimization problem.
 We consider the constraints $\|x^{(i)}\|_p \leq s\|x^{(i)}_{\text{optimal}}\|_p$ for the $i$-th layer in the network with $p=1$.
 Since $\ell_1$-norm promotes sparsity \citep{hastie2009elements}, by adding these layer-wise constraints, we expect to get a sparser model compared to the original model.
 Sparser models can be preferable as they would be more memory efficient, if they have similar prediction power \citep{srivastava2014dropout}.

 Note that $f$ will be smooth on the constraint set if smooth activation functions are used in which case our theory will apply.
 In our experiments, we use a four-layer fully connected network with hidden layer width $d=400$ on the MNIST dataset. \footnote{This dataset is available online at \url{http://yann.lecun.com/exdb/mnist/}.} The results are shown in Table~\ref{tab:fcn_MNIST_SGLD} and Table~\ref{tab:fcn_MNIST_SGHMC}, where the results are based on the average of 20 independent samples.
 We set the stepsize $\eta=10^{-7}$ for PSGLD and SGLD methods, and we decay $\eta$ by $10\%$ every 100 epochs.
 We set penalty term $\delta=0.1$ and report results after 350 epochs.
-For PSGHMC and SGHMC methods, we set $\gamma=0.1$ and the stepsize $\eta=5\times 10^{-8}$, which decreases $10\%$ every 100 epochs.
+For PSGULMC and SGULMC methods, we set $\gamma=0.1$ and the stepsize $\eta=5\times 10^{-8}$, which decreases $10\%$ every 100 epochs.
 We set penalty term $\delta = 100$ and report results after 400 epochs.
-For both PSGLD and PSGHMC, we use the batch size $b=128$.
-In Table~\ref{tab:fcn_MNIST_SGLD} we report the accuracy of the prediction in the training and test datasets, where we compared the *unconstrained) SGLD to PSGLD algorithms with constraints defined by $s=0.9$ and $s=0.8$.
+For both PSGLD and PSGULMC, we use the batch size $b=128$.
+In Table~\ref{tab:fcn_MNIST_SGLD} we report the accuracy of the prediction in the training and test datasets, where we compared SGLD (without any constraints) to PSGLD algorithms with constraints defined by $s=0.9$ and $s=0.8$.
 We also report the maximum values of $\hat{s}$ among 20 samples, where $\hat{s}$ is defined as $\hat{s}:=\frac{\left\|x\right\|_{1}}{\left\|x_{\text{optimal}}\right\|_{1}}$ and $x$ are the parameters from the last iteration, after running the algorithms for 400 epochs.
-We can see from the results that for different $s$ values, the value of $\hat{s}$ is always smaller than $s$, which means that the parameters of our algorithms satisfy the constraints.
-Table \ref{tab:fcn_MNIST_SGHMC} reports similar results for PSGHMC.
+We can see from the results that for different $s$ values, the value of $\hat{s}$ is always smaller than $s$, which indicates that the parameters of our algorithms satisfy the constraints.
+Table \ref{tab:fcn_MNIST_SGHMC} reports similar results for PSGULMC.
 Basically, by enforcing $\ell_1$ constraints, we can make the models sparser with a smaller $\ell_1$ constraint at the cost of a relatively small decrease in training and test accuracy.